-When the dissertation is finished, the last steps for graduation can be taken.
-These are described in detail in Promotion Regulations of BayNAT, § 7-16.
+When the dissertation project is completed, the last steps for graduation can be taken.
+These are described in detail in the BayNAT regulations, § 13-18.

-The promotion procedure is adapted to the processes in the Promotion Regulations of Faculty II, which is also still in effect, but with the following major differences:
+The doctorate procedure is adapted to the processes in the PhD Regulations of Faculty II (available in German only), which is also still in effect, but with the following major differences:

-The PEER steering committee takes over the tasks of the Promotion Commission, the director of BayNAT those of the dean.
+The PEER steering committee takes over the tasks of the Doctoral Committee, the director of BayNAT those of the dean.
 The dean's office still takes care of the flow of communication.

-For admission the credit points achieved during the program have to be proved, and 4 (instead of 6) copies of the dissertation have to be submitted.
-The certificates that have already been shown for the access to BayNAT are omitted.
+For admission the credit points achieved during the program have to be proved, and 6 copies of the dissertation thesis have to be submitted.

-The Examining Board consists of at least 4 (instead of 5) members, usually three of those have already been familiar with the graduate's subject for a longer time.
+The Examining Board consists of at least 4 members.
+You can name your mentors as members of the examining board, which has the benefit that they usually have already been familiar with the dissertation subject for a longer time.

-As a rule, the Docotoral Exam is - instead of only on request - open to university members.
+As a rule, the Doctoral Exam is open to university members.
 Upon request it may take place to the exclusion of public.